This post contains affiliate links.

 This Egg Roll in a Bowl recipe brings back all of the flavor and nostalgia you love about egg rolls without the wrapper!
-Plus, the sauce is to die for.
+It’s paleo, whole30, AIP, and keto.

 The Ingredients You Need for The Egg Roll in a Bowl